-The number of women-owned businesses may be growing every year, but there are still challenges for women when it comes to securing the money they need to get their business up and running.
+The number of women-owned businesses is growing every year, but there are still challenges for women when it comes to securing the money they need to get their business up and running.

 No matter the industry, small business grants can be a game changer for entrepreneurs looking to grow their business — especially woman-owned small businesses.

-To help you get the funding you need to start your small business, we’re digging into the best grants out there for women and what you need to know before you apply.
+To help you get the funding you need to start your small business, we’re digging into the best grants out there for women.

 Become a Certified Women-Owned Small Business (WOSB)